Dreem-Organization/bender/docs/use_webapp.rst

 The final board : two modes depending on the botton you clicked on the **Ranking Board**, line or scatter views.

-In both case you can click points on the graph to display the **Trial** associated results and used hyper parameters.
+In both case you can click points on the graph to display the **Trial** associated results and used hyperparameters.